Idaho Central Credit Union Arena: Planning and construction

 Planning began in 2017 for construction of a new on-campus events center, led by university president Chuck Staben and athletic director Rob Spear.
 An early proposal to the Idaho State Board of Education in February 2017 indicated plans for a 6,000-seat arena for a projected cost of $30 million.

 By 2018, these plans had been revised to be a 4,200-seat arena located north of the Kibbie Dome, built entirely of wood from the university's Experimental Forest, at a cost of $48 million (with another $3 million necessary for associated infrastructure improvements).
 The university selected Opsis Architecture to design the arena, as well as the firm Hastings and Chivetta to design the arena's interior.
 The arena's curved wooden roof was designed by StructureCraft.
 The building design drew comparisons to the Richmond Olympic Oval (particularly the curved wooden roof), which StructureCraft was also involved with designing.

 On March 14, 2019, the Board of Education unanimously voted to allow the university to proceed to the construction phase of the project.

 The arena's naming rights were awarded to Idaho Central Credit Union on a 35-year deal following a $10 million gift to the university to assist with the construction.
 Additionally, the university named the playing surface Bud Ford Court following Ford's donation of $2.5 million towards the construction of the new arena.

-An official ground-breaking ceremony was held on June 6, 2019, and was attended by then-United States Forest Service Chief Vicki Christiansen and Idaho Central Credit Union CEO Kent Oram.
+An official ground-breaking ceremony was held on June 6, 2019, and was attended by U.S. Forest Service Chief Vicki Christiansen and Idaho Central Credit Union CEO Kent Oram.
 Following the laying of concrete, construction of the wooden structure of the arena began in early June 2020.